Free Fire (video game): Pet System

+Ranking System

+In Free Fire, a seven-tier ranking system, including sub-tiers like Bronze I, II, III, categorizes players by skill and performance.
+Players earn ranking points based on kills, damage, survival time and standing position, progressing from Bronze to Grandmaster.
+Seasons reset ranks (e.g., from Silver III to Bronze I or II).
+There are two ranked modes: Battle Royale rank mode and Clash Squad rank mode.

 Premise

 Free Fire's premise is detailed in animated shorts and other materials published by Garena to promote the game.
 Free Fire Universe is the universe where the game, comics and stories take place.
 Each character has a different story and a family background and characters are connected to each other.
 There are three cities in the universe, called La Luna, Griza, and New Dawn where the characters live.
 Characters are divided into two factions: the Horizon and the Mambas.
 The Horizon is the ruling faction of the city where the rich and powerful people are while the Mambas are a liberation group against the Horizon.
 In 2022 Free Fire released the first short film, "How to Start a Fire", which featured the character Hayato Yagami.